Practitioner Training – Applied Facilitation in Community & Organisational Settings including

 This open-access SHEP programme uses the ‘Critical Reflection’ model (Fook & Gardner, 2007) and will be of interest to a wide range of practitioners, (volunteers or paid) involved in a various roles in communities, service organisations or social service agencies (e.g. education, youth and community work, social work, childcare, health-care etc).

-It is planned to run three open access Reflective Practice for Practitioners course again in 2018 in Cork and Kerry to commence in February 2018.
-Through the collaboration with, and support of the Bon Secours Community Initiative Fund and Cork Volunteer Centre, these courses are being offered in Cork and Kerry at a highly subisided participant fee of €45 (which covers a personal contribution and the cost of the course book).
+It is planned to run a fourth Reflective Practice for Practitioners course in 2018 in Cork to commence in May 2018.
+Through the collaboration with, and support of the Bon Secours Community Initiative Fund and Cork Volunteer Centre, this course is being offered in Cork at a highly subisided participant fee of €45 (which covers a personal contribution and the cost of the course book).

-Option 1: Open to all Volunteer or Paid practitioners – One group in Cork (Monday nights commencing 19th February 2018, SHEP Ballincollig) and one group in Kerry (Thursday nights, once per month, Tralee)
+Open to all Volunteer or Paid practitioners – One group in Cork (Monday nights commencing early May 2018, Cork Volunteer Centre)

 The combned course brochure and application form are available now.
-Enquiries and applications are curently being taken for the 2018 programme, on 021 4666180.
+Enquiries and applications are curently being taken (021 4666180).

 For Further Information contact the course coordinator Liam Mc Carthy or the main SHEP number on (021) 4666 180 or email email@example.com